chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 as defined in {{Section 3 of RFC5929}}
 can be used to authenticate peer endpoints and provide appropriate confidentiality.

+## Channel Binding for RDMA Transports

+As of this writing, RPC-over-RDMA {{?RFC8166}} does not provide a transport layer security service.
+However, {{Section 5 of RFC5056}}
+suggests a mechanism by which channel binding can protect RDDP {{?RFC5040}}, the protocol that handles remote direct data placement for the iWARP family of protocols.
+The transport layer underlying RDDP might use
+IPsec {{?RFC6071}},
+TLS {{?RFC8446}},
+or
+Encapsulating Security Payload (ESP) {{?RFC4303}}.

 # NFS Examples